robotics-laboratory/cookbook/cpp/style.md

 Separate each non-empty group with one blank line.
 It is preferable to follow the alphabetical order in each group.

+## Scoping

+### Namespaces
+Namespaces subdivide the global scope into distinct, named scopes, and so are useful for preventing name collisions in the global scope.
+With few exceptions, place code in a namespace.
+Namespaces should have unique names based on the project name, and possibly its path.

+- Terminate multi-line namespaces with comments as shown in the given examples.
+- To place generated protocol message code in a namespace, use the package specifier in the .proto file.
+- Avoid to declare anything in namespace std, including forward declarations of standard library classes.
+- You may not use a using-directive to make all names from a namespace available.
+- Do not use aliases at namespace scope in header files except in explicitly marked internal-only namespaces, because anything imported into a namespace in a header file becomes part of the public API.
+- Do not use inline namespaces in headers.

+### Internal linkage
+When definitions do not need to be referenced outside `.c/.cpp` files, give them internal linkage by placing them in an unnamed namespace or declaring them static.
+It is possible have several inline namespaces in one file.

+Prefer placing nonmember functions in a namespace; use completely global functions rarely.
+Do not use a class simply to group static members.
+Static methods of a class should generally be closely related to instances of the class or the class's static data.

+### Nonmember, static member and global functions
+Prefer placing nonmember functions in a namespace; use completely global functions rarely.
+Do not use a class simply to group static members.
+Static methods of a class should generally be closely related to instances of the class or the class's static data.

+### Local variables
+Place a function's variables in the narrowest scope possible, and initialize variables in the declaration.

+### Static and global Variables
+C++ allows you to declare variables anywhere in a function.
+We encourage you to declare them in as local a scope as possible, and as close to the first use as possible.
+This makes it easier for the reader to find the declaration and see what type the variable is and what it was initialized to.

+Be careful with initialization, because of order is undefined!

+### Thread local
+Thread local variables that aren't declared inside a function must be initialized with a true compile-time constant.
+Prefer thread_local over other ways of defining thread-local data.

+Such a variable is actually a collection of objects, so that when different threads access it, they are actually accessing different objects.
+Thread local variable instances are initialized much like static variables, except that they must be initialized separately for each thread, rather than once at program startup.
+These variable instances are not destroyed before their thread terminates, so they do not have the destruction-order issues of static variables.

 ## Naming
 Optimize for readability using names that would be clear even to people on a different project.